-Treatment for Pelvic Weakness and Incontinence During and After Pregnancy
+Pelvic Weakness and Incontinence with Pregnancy

 Pregnancy and childbirth can strain the muscles of your pelvic floor that keep your bladder closed.
 When your pelvic floor muscles are stretched and weakened, they can’t easily stop your bladder from leaking.
 You may notice leaking when you cough, sneeze, lift something, or exercise.
-This is called urinary incontinence.

 Through properly administered techniques and by performing pelvic floor exercises, you can strengthen these muscles and gain manageable control over any urinary issue.
 All pregnant women can benefit from pelvic floor exercises, even if you are not noticing incontinence.